-Different types of marine protected areas exist in State waters (to three nautical miles off the coast) and special fishing rules apply.
-Types of protected areas include:
+Different types of marine protected areas exist in Western Australian State waters (to three nautical miles off the coast) including:

 When fishing in a marine protected area, it’s important to: